runtimeverification/k/tutorial/1_k/1_lambda/lesson_6/README.md

 which is unsorted and different from all the other variables in the rule.
 If you use `_` multiple times in a rule, they will all be considered distinct.

-Compile lambda.k and write and execute some interesting expressions making use of the conditional construct.
+Compile `lambda.k` and write and execute some interesting expressions making use of the conditional construct.
 For example, the expression

     if 2<=1 then 3/0 else 10

-evaluates to 10 and will never evaluate 3/0, thus avoiding an unwanted division-by-zero.
+evaluates to `10` and will never evaluate `3/0`, thus avoiding an unwanted division-by-zero.

 In the next lesson we will introduce two new language constructs, called